shreya-singh21/60-DAYS-DEVOPS-CHALENGE/DAY_10/README.md

 52. List of S3 Buckets - aws s3 ls

 **Note** - Right now what we have created s3 we can create it from local machine, public machine so what is the purpose of endpoint and create s3 .<br/>
 If we delete endpoint then we cannot create S3 and like in NAT gateway we don't need internet connection here.

 **Endpoint is used whenever we want to connect aws service privately**

 ## VPC - FLOW LOGS

-VPC Flow Logs is a feature that enables you to capture information about the IP traffic going to and from network interfaces in your VPC.
-Flow log data can be published to Amazon CloudWatch Logs or Amazon S3.
+VPC Flow Logs is a helpful tool that allows you to track and monitor the network traffic flowing in and out of your Virtual Private Cloud (VPC).
+It captures information about the IP traffic going to and from the network interfaces within your VPC.

+Here's an example to make it clearer:<br>

+Imagine you have set up a VPC on AWS, and it contains various resources like EC2 instances, databases, and load balancers.
+With VPC Flow Logs enabled, AWS will start recording details about each network packet that enters or leaves your VPC.
+This includes information like source and destination IP addresses, ports, protocols, and the amount of data transferred.<br>

+Now, this data can be very valuable for troubleshooting network issues, analyzing security threats, and understanding the overall flow of traffic in your VPC.
+You have two options to store the captured flow log data:<br>

+Amazon CloudWatch Logs: You can choose to publish the flow log data to Amazon CloudWatch Logs.
+This allows you to easily view and analyze the logs directly from the AWS Management Console or use CloudWatch features to set up alerts and perform real-time monitoring.<br>

+Amazon S3: Alternatively, you can store the flow log data in Amazon S3, which is a highly scalable and durable object storage service.
+This option is useful if you want to retain the logs for an extended period or if you prefer to use custom analysis tools or third-party software to process the data.<br>

+In summary, VPC Flow Logs provide essential insights into the network traffic within your VPC, and you can choose to store this information in either Amazon CloudWatch Logs or Amazon S3 for further analysis and monitoring.<br>

 1. Create VPC